20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Avocado on old wooden table in bowl.
 Halfs of avocados fresh fruits healthy food.

-Avocados can be left in the pantry to ripen and make perfect guacamole.
-They contain healthy fats and fiber, which help decrease bad cholesterol in our blood and lower blood sugar.1 Add avocado to crackers or rice cakes to make a great snack.
+Avocados can be left in the pantry to ripen, making them perfect for guacamole.
+They contain healthy fats and fiber, which help decrease bad cholesterol in the blood and lower blood sugar levels.1 Add avocado to crackers or rice cakes to make a great snack.

 14. Dip Seasoning Packets